David Mevius: Life and work

 After the Sweden occupation of Pomerania Mevius entered the diplomatic service of the Swedish Crown.
 In 1653 he became vice president of the newly founded Wismar Tribunal for the Swedish fiefs in the Holy Roman Empire in Wismar and thus in the jurisdiction of the court leader.
 He published a decision-making collection of the Wismar Tribunal (Decisiones) in six volumes.
 The progressive judiciary also comes from his pen.
-Further on diplomatic mission Mevius managed to settle the Electorate of Mainz tomboy claim.
+Further on diplomatic mission Mevius managed to settle the Electorate of Mainz "wildling" claim.
 Until his death in 1670 he remained vice president of the Wismar tribunal.

 Aftermath

 The decision-making of the Wismar tribunal, founded by Mevius - the Decisiones - was continued after his death and experienced until 1794 ten new editions.
 She had gained great authority in theory and practice.
 In addition, he wrote a codification of the Mecklenburg's land law, which already relies heavily on natural law foundations.
 In particular, his judicially practical activity was to shape the jurisprudence in Pomerania until beyond the 18th century.

 The splendid baroque wooden epitaph of Mevius hung in the northern nave of the Wismar Marienkirche until after World War II.
 The church was badly damaged in an air raid just before the end of the war in 1945.
 It was blown up in August 1960.
 The epitaph was transferred to the St. Nicholas Church where it was extensively restored.

 At the Greifswalder Rubenow Monument, a statue of Mevius symbolizes the Faculty of Law.